Ryan-Rudes/exploration_agent/README.md

 ```
 Then, you'll need to enter the environment ID of one of OpenAI gym's Atari environments. \
 You can select one [here](https://gym.openai.com/envs/#atari).
-Make sure the one you choose does not contain "ram".
-It might not work with every environment.
+It doesn't work with every environment, because some function differently than others.
 Look at the included file, `valid_environments.txt`, for a list of all environment IDs that work with this script.